hkarhani/byodlimit/README.md

 `docker run -itd -p 8888:8888 -p 5000:5000 byodlimit`

+If you want to run the container without Jupyter Notebook Interface permantenly (with restart always) on your docker host:

+`docker run -itd -p 5000:5000 --restart always byodlimit uvicorn main:app --host 0.0.0.0 --port 5000 --reload`

 ## 3. Edit the fsconfig.yml file

 In order for pyFS library to properly POST DEX attributes to Forescout platform, please ensure you edit the fsconfig.yml with the IP and credentials of your Forescout Platform running OIM.
 Provide both web-api (not used in this code) / DEX (used to update the guest_tag DEX attribute).
 Please note that username for DEX needs to be in format: name@username as per CounterACT Web Service Accounts configuration.